cfengine/documentation/getting-started/installation/installation-community.markdown

 As stated earlier, Host Agents are instances that retrieve and execute promises from the Policy Server.
 Install a package on your Host Agent.
 Use the same package you installed on the Policy Server in Step 2.
-Note that you must have access to one more VM or server and it must be on the same network as the Policy Server that you just installed.
-Note also that you can have more than one Host Agent.
+Note that you must have access to at least one more VM or server and it must be on the same network as the Policy Server that you just installed.

 ## 5. Bootstrap the Host Agent to the Policy Server